Negligence or Dishonesty?

 Specific examples of behaviors that typically constitute academic dishonesty include, but are not limited to:

-- making misrepresentations to faculty within the context of a course
+- Misrepresentations to a faculty member within the context of a course, an academic

-- submitting the same work, including an essay that the student wrote, in more than one course without the permission of instructors
+assignment, or an academic record; - Submitting the same work (such as an essay) in more than one course without the permission of the respective faculty members;

-- knowingly assisting others in acts of academic dishonesty
+- Knowingly assisting others in acts of academic dishonesty, such as providing them with materials or excessive editing/advice.